Important Information – Please Read Before Ordering

 Yes we can access deaths registered after 31/12/1921, within the six counties of Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry (aka Derry) and Tyrone), however it will take slightly longer to do so.

 How soon after a death can I order an official death certificate online?

-Please also note that a Hospice, Hospital, GP or Nursing Home do not automatically register a death so if a death is a recent event, you need to obtain from the attending Doctor, the “Notification of Death” documentation to allow the relevant family member to be able to go and physically register the death at your local Births Deaths Marriages office and only after this has occurred, can you obtain an official Death Certificate.
+You can apply online after a death has been officially registered by the next of kin or a coroner.
+Please also note that a hospice, hospital, GP or nursing home do not automatically register a death so if a death is a recent event, you need to obtain from the attending doctor, the “Notification of Death” documentation and register the death at your local Births Deaths Marriages office.

 How and where can I register my stillborn child?

-What Documentation is required?
+What documentation is required?

 If the stillbirth took place prior to 1st January 1995 specific evidence must be produced to prove that a stillbirth took place.
 This evidence can take the form of an authoritative statement in writing from the hospital, nursing home or midwife, again stating the date and place the stillbirth occurred as well as the weight or gestational age of the baby.